 consideration of impact of biomass burners.
 Winter watch - where solid fuel is supplied use smokeless authorised fuel.
-Action: What difference will this make Who Will do it When will it be done by How will we measure progress Continue Reading Buses investment programme to ensure the bus fleet has the lowest emissions it can.
+Action: What difference will this make Who Will do it When How will we Action.
+Wild Will do it will it be done by measure progress Continue Reading Buses investment programme to ensure the bus fleet has the lowest emissions it can.
 Particulate and NO2 emissions from buses will be continually reduced.
 The impact of these reductions will be most noticeable on busy bus routes and bus stop interchanges.
 Transport Ongoing Reporting to transport management sub-committee Continue to explore and implement ways to improve emissions from Reading's taxi fleet.
 Reduce NO2 and particulate emissions Licensing, Environmental Protection, Transport Ongoing Changes in makeup of taxi fleet. e.g. Retrofitted taxis, EURO standard.
 Reduce emissions from idling vehicles at hotspot locations within the AQMA.
 Reduce NO2 and particulate emissions in idling hotspots within the AQMA.
 Environmental Protection, Licensing, Transport 2017 Report to members regarding approach, implementation of campaign